The purpose of this site is to function as an

 COMMUNICATION

-dominated, communication is required between the team members in order to
+room, communication is required between the team members in order to clear

-clear the room quickly and move on to the next objective.
-Whether scanning
+it quickly and move to the next objective.
+When either scanning the room or

-the room or providing security on possible threats, the team members cannot
+providing security for possible threats, the team members cannot

-shift their atention around the room to ascertain the current situation.
+shift their attention around the room to assess the current situation.
 To

-solve this problem, the team leader calls for a status when he determines
+solve this problem, the team leader calls for a status after he determines

 that no immediate threat exists.
 This status or situation report consists of

-sector.
-The number 1 operator states his situation to the rest of the team.
+❶ states his situation to the rest of the team, then operator

-The number 2 operator follows with his report and so on down the line.
+❷ follows with his report and so on.
 The

 team leader absorbs all this information and then gives directions based on